tmusabaika/fun_with_code/guess.md

 1. The first form takes zero command line arguments and defaults to the built-in range 0 - 10.

     `python guess.py`

-2. The second form takes 1 command line argument and uses the passed value as the upper limit.
+2. The second form takes 1 command line argument and uses that single value as the upper limit while the lower limit defaults to 0.
 The example below assumes the range 0 - 20

      `python guess.py 20`